-The full recovery point and all associated incremental recovery points that make up the recovery point set must be kept together in the same folder.
+Warning: The full recovery point and all associated incremental recovery points that make up the recovery point set must be kept together in the same folder.
 If files are missing, the recovery point becomes invalid and you cannot restore the data.

 Table: Types of scheduled recovery points

 Recovery point set